VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Conclusion

 \section{Conclusion}

-In this paper, we first analyze the potential risks of over-execution by existing automated OS agents in untrustworthy scenarios.
-To address this, we propose a query-driven human-agent-GUI interaction framework and a two-stage learning paradigm that falicitate the decoupling and utilization of meta-knowledge, resulting in VeriOS-Agent-7B and 32B.
+In this paper, we analyze the potential risks of over-execution by automated OS agents in untrustworthy scenarios.
+To address this, we propose a query-driven human-agent-GUI interaction framework and a three-stage learning paradigm that facilitates the decoupling meta-knowledge, resulting in VeriOS-Agent.
+VeriOS-Agent can query humans in untrustworthy scenarios, and automatically execute instructions otherwise.
 We also introduce VeriOS-Bench, a cross-platform benchmark with untrustworthy scenario annotations.
 Experiments show that VeriOS-Agent improves step-wise success rates by 20.64\% in untrustworthy scenarios without degrading normal scenario performance.
-Further analyses also demonstrate the rationale, generalizability, and scalability of VeriOS-Agent.
-We provide a practical solution for more trustworthy OS agents.
+VeriOS-Agent significantly improves performance in untrustworthy scenarios while maintaining comparable performance in trustworthy scenarios.